 Stray Dog Support is a non-profit 501(c)3 dedicated to help saving and improving the lives of defenseless and vulnerable street dogs around the world.
-We focus on providing financial support to those living local to the dogs who are dedicated to helping these animals, typically using their own very limited resources.
-We work to provide financial support to these local rescuers who often go without food and basic needs in order to help these at-risk dogs.
+We focus on providing resources to those living local to the dogs who are dedicated to helping these animals, typically using their own very limited means.
+We work to provide support to these local rescuers who often go without food and basic needs in order to help these at-risk dogs.
 We work to help underfunded and overflowing shelters.
 We also help facilitate transport of these street pups internationally as well provide emergency medical care, spay and neuter programs and vaccination programs.
 Stray Dog relies on donations and sponsorship to not only provide food and medicine for the dogs, but also to give them love, confidence and dignity.
 Stray Dog does not have a direct adoption program, rather we work with partner rescues.

 Please help us in our mission – the street dogs of the world are counting on us!
 Stray Dog has no paid employees and no overhead costs so you can be assured 100% of your donation goes to improving the circumstances of street dogs around the world.

 Founded by Helen Summerfield-Brown in 2018, Stray Dog Support’s main mission is to raise awareness of the issues facing street dogs around the world, and to provide financial support for those who help with their care.

 During her time volunteering to help at-risk animals, Helen saw the plight of dogs forced to live in the streets of India and Thailand, and recognized their inhumane treatment and unsafe conditions that drove her to establish Stray Dog Support.

 She now dedicates her life working with a few like-minded rescuers to give these vulnerable dogs a better life, and has successfully placed more than 140 dogs in U.S. and Canada homes with the help of her rescue partners.